Top 10 Scenic Roads Loch Lomond

 4.5miles

 The scenic road through the glen, which from Balquhidder runs alongside Loch Voil, is beautiful.
 It's a single-track road with passing points.
-Enjoy the views all around you of beautiful Rob Roy Country.
-You may want to stop at Balquhidder to see the resting place of Scotland's famous outlaw or carry along to the pink painted Monachyle Mhor.
-If you do stop at Balquhidder Church, do take the path up to Creag an Tuirc for a magnificent view over Loch Voil.
-Close to the boutique hotel and renowned restaurant, there is the Mirror Box, where you can sit and enjoy reflected views of both Loch Voil and neighbouring Loch Doine.
+Enjoy the views all around you of the beautiful Rob Roy Country.
+You may want to stop at Balquhidder to see the resting place of Scotland's famous outlaw or carry along to the pink-painted Monachyle Mhor.
+If you stop at Balquhidder Church, take the path to Creag an Tuirc for a magnificent view over Loch Voil.
+Close to the boutique hotel and renowned restaurant, there is the Mirror Box, where you can sit and enjoy reflected views of both Loch Voil and the neighbouring Loch Doine.
 The road is on the highly recommended BLiSS Trail, which you may wish to let direct you around this beautiful part of Loch Lomond and the Trossachs.

 Monachyle Mhor, Balquhidder